David-Moreira/ATM/README.md

 This was one of my first projects and at the moment there is no clear separation of concerns, the Data access layer and Business logic are all mixed on the interface layer, I will make some architectural improvements here.
 I will build on this and add some new functionalities, a transaction history and a logging system.

+## 17/07/2018

+Made some nice architectural changes.
+Separation of concerns // Dependency Injection with Ninject.
+Will update design, overall feel and improve the business logic next.